SB260 Alabama 2012 Session

 Summary

-This bill would add an unexpired United States military identification card to the list of acceptable documentation to establish eligibility to enter into a business transaction with the state or a political subdivision.
+- Adds an unexpired United States military identification card to the list of acceptable documents to prove eligibility to enter into a license transaction with the state or a political subdivision.

 Bill Actions